TrLucas/depup/README.md

                         https://issues.adblockplus.org/.
 Uses either the
                         provided default template, or that provided by --template
+  -d, --diff            Print a merged unified diff of all included changes to
+                        STDOUT.
+By default, 16 lines of context are integrated (see -n/--n-context-lines).
+  -n UNIFIED_LINES, --n-context-lines UNIFIED_LINES
+                        Number of unified context lines to be added to the diff.
+Defaults to 16 (Used only with -d/--diff).
   -t TMPL_PATH, --template TMPL_PATH
                         The template to use.
-Defaults to the provided default.trac
+Defaults to the provided default.trac (Used only with -i/--issue).

-Diff creation:
-  Create a unified diff over all changes, that would be included by updating to the new revision.

-  -d FILENAME, --diff-file FILENAME
-                        File to write a complete diff to.
-  -n UNIFIED_LINES, --n-context-lines UNIFIED_LINES
-                        Number of unified context lines to be added to the diff.
-Defaults to 16

 ```